 Friedrich Nietzsche argued that the ‘will to power’ is the force that drives us as humans.
 He also said that ‘without music, life would be a mistake’.

 Surprised?
 Fear not: Nietzsche’s compositions might come as a revelation to even the most clued-up classical music geeks.

-Nietzsche’s involvement in music began in 1858 at the prestigious Pforta school in Naumburg, Germany, when he started to work on musical compositions.
+The controversial philosopher’s involvement in music began in 1858 at the prestigious Pforta school in Naumburg, Germany, when he started to work on musical compositions.

 Surrounded by great 19th century composers, it was easy to see how Nietzsche’s love for music could be nurtured.

 The story goes that in 1871, Nietzsche sent a birthday gift of a piano composition to Wagner’s wife, Cosima.
 When Cosima played the piece in public, Wagner left before the end, and one of the guests found him rolling around on the floor, laughing, shortly after.
-Imagine that: Wagner literally ROFLing at your handiwork.
+Imagine that: Wagner literally LOLing at your handiwork.

 German conductor and pianist Hans von Bülow also labelled another of his pieces “the most undelightful and the most antimusical draft on musical paper that I have faced in a long time.”